khayliang/transport-helper-bot/README.md

 # transport-helper-bot
 ![tracy-the-transport-triangle](./assets/tracy.jpg)

-Tracy the Transport Triangle is a Telegram bot built to assist administrative tasks in the Singapore Armed Forces (SAF) Transport formation.
+Tracy the Transport Triangle (TTT) is a Telegram bot built to assist administrative tasks in the Singapore Armed Forces (SAF) Transport formation.

 You can try out the development version of the bot [here](https://t.me/TracyTheTriangleDevBot).